Lucas-HMSC/nextjs-blog/README.md

-# nextjs-blog
+# Blog with NextJS

-Blog developed with the Getting Started Guide of NextJS, and deployed at Vercel.
+### Blog developed with the Getting Started Guide of NextJS, and deployed at Vercel.